 The vast majority are necklaces, but there are some brooches too, plus some midcentury modern earrings also added to the range of late and a mix of laser-cut, etched walnut and three types of perspex for the material used.

-As for the designs new and old, there is a strong midcentury modern vibe, with the house designs generally my personal favourites, with the butterfly roof house pictured above typical of the work on offer.
+As for the designs, new and old, there is a strong midcentury modern vibe, with the house designs generally my personal favourites.
+Check out the slant roof midcentury house necklace above, which retails for £59.

 4. Concrete water tower planters